***PLEASE READ CAREFULLY***

 Failure to comply with these rules could result in disqualification.

-The age category for all routines is determined by using the average age of the performers as of the first date of the competition.
+The age category for all routines is determined by using the average age of the performers as of January 1st.

 The average age of all performers in a Duet/Trio, Group, or Line determines the appropriate age division.
 To figure the average, add the ages of all the performers in a routine and then divide by the number of performers.
 DROP THE DECIMAL POINT.
 For example, if the average age is 13.9, this routine would compete in the 13 year old age division.

-If a dancer 20 years of age or older (regardless of professional or amateur status), competes in a routine, the routine must be in the Adult age division.
-The Adult age division will be adjudicated only, and not eligible for overalls.
-If there are 2 or more entries, a high score will be presented.
+If a dancer 21 years of age or older (regardless of professional or amateur status), competes in a routine, the routine must be in the Adult age division.

 Solo: 1 Dancer